Fret Nice: Reception

 Reviewers roundly criticized the implementation of the guitar controller in the title.
 IGN's Daemon Hatfield said that the need to swing the neck of the guitar controller up to jump "becomes old fast."
 Eurogamer's Keza MacDonald felt that the guitar controller's poor responsiveness "made me really appreciate how essential a control system is."
 GameSpots Tom McShea said that it was worth trying out the game with the guitar controls "if for no other reason than to gain a new appreciation for a traditional controller."
 1Up's Cole Jones said that the jump mechanic that requires the player to raise their guitar stem makes the control scheme feel "immediately broken."
-Despite the criticism of the control scheme from reviewers, however, receive the "Best Innovation" prize from the Swedish Game Awards in 2007 for its use of the guitar controller.
+Despite the criticism of the control scheme from reviewers, however, the developers received the "Best Innovation" prize from the Swedish Game Awards in 2007 for their use of the guitar controller.

 Most reviews also highlighted that with a normal controller, the game was still lacking.
 McShea noted that the game had a repetitive mission design that had "mushy" controls, even when playing with a standard controller option.
 MacDonald criticized the medals setup as "add[ing] considerably to the frustration."
 Hatfield said that with a normal controller, Fret Nice is just a "run-of-the-mill game" that was not worth a purchase.
 Jones, with an overall positive review, disagreed and compared the game favorably to LocoRoco, and said that Fret Nice is "a quirky platformer with an awesome aesthetic, a humorous story, and a ton of collectibles" as long as the player uses the standard control scheme.